 Lowell Price with the Nevada Division of Minerals came forward for comment.
 He stated that he was the oil, gas and geothermal program manager.
 He is on the fluid side of the Division.
 Alan Coyner, Administrator, and Mike Fisher, Deputy Administrator, were at an abandoned mines conference this week.
 Mr. Price stated that Michael Ginsberg with PLAN made an erroneous statement that the taxpayers would be held accountable for the mining companies just walking way -- for cleanup, reclamation and so forth.
 He wanted to make it clear to the Commission that all mining operations have to be 100 percent bonded for reclamation whether they are on federal property or private property.
 On private property, it would be the responsibility of the state.
-On federal property, it would be the responsibility of the state.
-Companies have to pay up front disturbance to make their calculations as to what the bond should be.
+On federal property, it would be the responsibility of the BLM or the Forest Service.
+They utilize the area of disturbance and the type of disturbance to make their calculations as to what the bond should be.
 Companies have to pay up front for the disturbance they are proposing.